Third Canadian detained in China amid Huawei dispute

 The last time Canadians were detained in China for security reasons was in 2014 when Kevin and Julia Garratt, who ran a coffee shop in northeastern China, were held near the border with North Korea.
 She was released and left the country while her husband was charged with spying and stealing state secrets before being released and deported two years later.

-The arrest of the Garratts came shortly after Chinese businessman Su Bin was picked up on a U.S. warrant in Canada.
+The arrest of the Garratts came shortly after a Chinese businessman was picked up on a U.S. warrant in Canada.

 If extradited to the United States, Meng would face charges of conspiracy to defraud multiple financial institutions, with a maximum sentence of 30 years for each charge.

 China has protested her arrest to the U.S. ambassador and said Washington should withdraw its arrest warrant.
-Last week, U.S. Secretary of State Mike Pompeo said the detention of the first two Canadians was unlawful and called for their release.

 Huawei is the world’s biggest supplier of telecoms network equipment and second biggest smartphone seller.
 The United States has been looking since at least 2016 into whether Huawei shipped U.S.-origin products to Iran and other countries in violation of U.S. export and sanctions laws, Reuters reported in April.

+Destination Canada, a government-run promoter of Canadian tourism, said it was suspending marketing in China due to the “exceptional circumstances.”

+(This story corrects second paragraph trade war reference to China, not Canada)

-Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Bernadette Baum and Alistair Bell
+Reporting by Ben Blanchard, Philip Wen and Christian Shepherd in Beijing, Allison Martell and Anna Mehler Paperny in Toronto and David Ljunggren in Ottawa; Writing by Bill Trott; Editing by Bernadette Baum and Alistair Bell